wp-plugins/akismet/readme.txt

 * Fix to allow removal of https author URLs.
 * Fix to avoid stripping part of the author URL when removing and re-adding.
 * Removed the "Check for Spam" button from the "Trash" and "Approved" queues, where it would have no effect.
+* Allow automatic API key configuration when Jetpack is installed and connected to a WordPress.com account

 = 3.0.3 =
 *Release Date - 3rd November, 2014*